 - 24.0 Providers must assist the youth in securing appropriate, single occupancy housing by the 13th month of participation in the program.
-Single occupancy housing is defined as a youth living alone or with a roommate of their choice and sharing the cost of living expenses. - 24.1 Independent living placements may be offered through a variety of residential oncampus living arrangements where youth have the opportunity to practice independent living skills with decreasing degrees of care and supervision.
-Youth must be in single occupancy housing by the 13th month of participation in the program. - 24.2 Providers may not use mobile homes as the housing unit for independent living placements. - 24.3 Once youth are in Single Occupancy Housing, during the first and second year, the lease must be in the provider's name, unless approval is granted by OPM for the lease to be in youth's name.
-In the third year, the lease should be in the youth's name whenever possible.
+Single occupancy housing is defined as a youth living alone or with a roommate of their choice and sharing the cost of living expenses.
+The provider must establish a documented roommate matching process and maintain evidence of the matching process in each youth's record, as applicable.
+A documented Life Coach facilitated roommate meeting must occur within 72 hours of the placement. - 24.1 Independent living placements may be offered through a variety of residential oncampus living arrangements where youth have the opportunity to practice independent living skills with decreasing degrees of care and supervision.
+Youth must be in single occupancy housing by the 13th month of participation in the program. - 24.2 Providers may not use mobile homes as the housing unit for independent living placements. - 24.3 Once youth are in Single Occupancy Housing, the lease must remain in the provider's name until the youth is discharged from foster care.
+Service planning should include plans to transition the lease agreement into the youth's name upon discharge from foster care.
 Utilities should be billed in the youth's name as soon as practicable.
+A copy of the lease agreement and utility statements should be maintained in the youth's record.